farrel/tuple-space-client/README.md

-# tuple-space-client - An HTTP based Tuple Space client
+# tuple-space-client - An HTTP based Async Tuple Space client for Rust

 ## What is a Tuple Space